contract driving work - Work from home catalogue and home delivery van

 for the services of a van and driver.

 Note that if you're disposing of waste on a commercial basis, you'll

-need to see your local authority about a licence.
-You'll also need an
+a waste disposal licence.
+You'll also need an assistant for some

 The proper insurance is vital both from a road traffic accident point